hosstay/my-rc/README.md

 # Content

-##Disclaimer (All done on RHEL8 AWS box, also tested vim on ubuntu)
+##Disclaimer (All done on RHEL8 AWS box, also tested vim/tmux on ubuntu)

 .vimrc (vim) and nvim files included in files above